iotaledger/hornet/docs/post_installation/peering.md

 # Peering configuration

-The easiest way to add peers in Hornet is via dashboard.
+The easiest way to add peers in Hornet is via the dashboard.
 Simply go to `Peers` and click on `Add Peer`.

 But for the sake of completeness this document describes the structure of the `peering.json` file.